luc-tuyishime/generate-users-excel/README.md

-## Generate Users from Excel file.
+## User Management from Excel file.